 - In 2020, organizations report a reduction of up to 70% in call, chat and/or email inquiries after implementing a chatbot or virtual customer assistant (Gartner 2)

 - Implementing chatbots can help a business to save up to 30% of their customer service cost (Chatbots Journal)

 - Bots will save businesses $8 billion per year by 2022 (Deloitte)

 When it comes to the bottom line, businesses will save money by deploying bots.
-Chatbots are a more efficient use of resources that can be allocated elsewhere.
-Businesses who choose to incorporate chatbots into their overall CX strategy will grow faster and hire more employees to handle complex tasks.
+These statistics show that bots are a more efficient use of resources that can be allocated elsewhere.
+Businesses that choose to incorporate chatbots into their overall CX strategy will grow faster and hire more employees to handle complex tasks.